Losing a loved one is a heart wrenching time for anyone.

 Who can go to a funeral?

-From 17 May 2021 (Roadmap out of lockdown Step 3) the formal cap on the number of attendees at a funeral has been lifted (although this may be limited dependent on the size of the venue you choose to hold the ceremony) and can be anyone who wishes to attend.
+From 19 July 2021 the formal cap on the number of attendees at a funeral has been lifted (although this may be limited dependent on the size of the venue you choose to hold the ceremony) and can be anyone who wishes to attend.
 Clinically vulnerable and extremely vulnerable people can attend if some special measures are put in place.
 Please notify us if this necessary.
 Close family members of the deceased person who have been told they must isolate can legally leave isolation to attend the funeral.
 You are strongly recommended to find other ways to participate in the funeral (via video link for example) but if you decide to attend let us know so we can take the necessary steps to keep you and others as safe as possible.
 Consideration should be given to other vulnerable mourners who may be attending in these circumstances.
 Sadly, some venues will not allow people who have tested positive for COVID—19, are awaiting test results or experiencing symptoms of coronavirus (a new continuous cough, a high temperature, or a loss of, or change in, their normal sense of taste or smell) to attend.
 Please check with us for local policies.

 How many people can attend a funeral service?